blorente/GSoC-proposals/macventure.md

 After that, and until June 30th, my exam period will take place.
 Despite the appearances, this is quite a relaxed period, since this semester most of the subjects are projects-based, and thus will be over before this date.
 I will be able to dedicate 40 weekly hours to the project.

 From June 30th until the end of the program, I don't have any other significative commitment, so I'll be able to dedicate most of my time to the project, about 70 weekly hours.
+This is notably more time than in the other periods, so this period will be also reserved as a contingency period, should any important roadblock arise during development.

 I will spend my time in Spain, so my timezone will be GMT + 1.